oras-project/oras/docs/proposals/error-handling-guideline.md

 ```
 $ oras push --annotation-file sbom.json ghcr.io/library/alpine:3.9
 Error: failed to load annotations from sbom.json: json: cannot unmarshal string into Go value of type map[string]map[string]string.
-Please refer to the document at https://oras.land/docs/how_to_guides/manifest_annotations.
+Please refer to the document at https://oras.land/docs/how_to_guides/manifest_annotations
 ```

 Suggested error message:

 ```
 $ oras push --annotation-file annotation.json ghcr.io/library/alpine:3.9
-Error: failed to load annotations from annotation.json: annotation file or syntax doesn't match the required format or syntax
+Error response from registry: failed to load annotations from sbom.json: json: cannot unmarshal string into Go value of type map[string]map[string]string.
-Please refer to the document at https://oras.land/docs/how_to_guides/manifest_annotations.
+Annotation file doesn't match the required format.
+Please refer to the document at https://oras.land/docs/how_to_guides/manifest_annotations
 ```

 #### Example 8: When pushing files, if the annotation value doesn't match the required syntax